 What is the distinction between financial accounting and management accounting

-Qualifications Career tips Finance and accounting Labour market
+Qualifications Career tips Finance and accounting Labour market Salaries and roles

 A career in accounting can take you any number of places, depending on the path you choose.
 Management accounting and financial accounting are just two of the options open to you, and each role occupies a unique place in the business finance function.
 If you’ve been deliberating between the two, then fear not.
 Our finance and accounting recruitment experts are here to share details on the difference and distinction between financial accounting and management accounting.
 Learn what each role entails, which areas share overlap and what makes them different.